ray-project/deltacat/README.md

 ### Working with Multiple Catalogs

 DeltaCAT lets you work with multiple catalogs in a single application.
-All catalogs registered with DeltaCAT are tracked by a Ray Actor to make them automatically available to all workers in your cluster or local machine.
+All catalogs registered with DeltaCAT are tracked by a Ray Actor to make them available to all workers in your Ray application.

 For example, you may want to test a write against a local staging catalog before committing it to a shared production catalog: